Array ( [0] => Array ( [name] => USA [parent] => Array ( [name] => Americas ) ) )

 Additional arrangements: we can request extra nights in the hotel at the beginning or end of the tour.
 Please contact us for a quote.
 An amendment fee will apply.

-International flights between London and Phoenix, San Francisco and London are not included in the price of the tour.
+International flights between London and Phoenix, San Francisco and London are not offered on the tour.
 This is both because they can only be booked 355 days before travelling and, more significantly, upgrades from World Traveller (economy) are now rarely granted on a group booking.
 We therefore recommend you book your own flight at ba.com.
 We can help you with this.
 Our tour manager is on the flight detailed in the itinerary.

 Arizona Biltmore, Scottsdale: an attractive hotel complex in beautiful grounds with numerous swimming pools, a good restaurant and comfortable rooms.
 La Valencia, La Jolla: colourful hotel with eclectically furnished rooms, gardens and pool overlooking the Pacific.
 Omni Los Angeles, Downtown: well-equipped, functional hotel with spacious bedrooms.
 Palace Hotel, San Francisco: built in 1909, classic, opulent and comfortable. a short walk from SFMOMA.